ja1umi/MUTIF09Project/HD6120Eval/README.md

 The entire circuit was built on breadboards at the mement.

-This board and project is inspired by *Retroshield for Arduino Mega* project by Erturk Kocalar. http://www.8bitforce.com/projects/retroshield/
+This board and project are inspired by *Retroshield for Arduino Mega* project by Erturk Kocalar. http://www.8bitforce.com/projects/retroshield/

 I would like to express my thanks to him for his great contribution to retoromaniacs' world.